 Raja Shehadeh is a writer and a lawyer who founded the pioneering Palestinian human rights organisation Al-Haq, an affiliate of the International Commission of Jurists.
 Shehadeh is the author of several books on international law, human rights and the Middle including Occupiers Law and From Occupation to Interim Accords.
 His literary books include Strangers in the House, Occupation Diaries, A Rift in Time, Travels with my Ottoman Uncle, Language of War, Language of Peace and Palestinian Walks which won the 2008 Orwell Prize, Britain’s pre-eminent award for political writing.
-His latest book is Where the Line is Drawn, Crossing Boundaries in Occupied Palestine.
+His latest book Going Home, will be published in August.
 He has written for the New York Times, the New Yorker, Granta, and other publications.
 He lives in Ramallah, Palestine.

 His contribution to our anthology is a recollection of a decade of leading international PalFest authors on walks through the Ramallah hills.